segmentio/segment-docs/src/connections/delivery-overview.md

 - **Successfully received**: Events that Segment ingested from your source
 - **Failed on ingest**: Events that Segment received, but were dropped due to internal data validation rules
 - **Filtered at source**: Events that were discarded due to schema settings or [Protocols](/docs/protocols/) tracking plans
 - **Filtered at destination**: Events that were discarded due to [Destination Filters](/docs/guides/filtering-data/#destination-filters), [filtering in the Integrations object](/docs/guides/filtering-data/#filtering-with-the-integrations-object), or [per source schema integration filters](/docs/guides/filtering-data/#per-source-schema-integrations-filters).
-Actions destinations also have a filtering capability: for example, if your action is set to only send “Identify” events, all other event types will be filtered out.
+Actions destinations also have a filtering capability: for example, if your action is set to only send Identify events, all other event types will be filtered out.
 - **Failed delivery**: Events that have been discarded due to errors or unmet destination requirements
 - **Successful delivery**: Events that were successfully delivered to the destination